BestTimesToVisit.com Logo

 culture

-When visiting monasteries like the Jokhang Temple or Potala Palace, remember to walk clockwise around the prayer wheels and stupas – it's a sign of respect.
+When visiting monasteries like the Jokhang Temple or Sera Monastery, remember to walk clockwise around the prayer wheels and stupas – it's a sign of respect.
 You'll see locals doing this, so follow their lead.
-Also, dress modestly; shoulders and knees should be covered to show respect for these sacred sites.
+Also, dress modestly; shoulders and knees should be covered to show respect for the sacred sites.

 packing